smruti-s/scripts/README.md

 The `deps_install` script installs following things:

-1. Anaconda
-2. PX4
+1. PX4
-3. Micro XRCE DDS
+2. Micro XRCE DDS

-It also creates a conda environment and a ros2 workspace.
+It also creates a ros2 workspace.

-Before running the `deps_install` script, please download the Ananconda installation file from [here](https://www.anaconda.com/download/).
-After downloading the installation file, move it to the cloned repository folder.

 ```
 chmod a+x deps_install.sh